nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2026.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### The hunting gun, Inoue Yasushi

+★★★☆☆

+There is one aspect of Eastern literature, and Japanese literature in particular, that eludes me and yet always attracts me: the predominance of the unsaid, which on a superficial reading may seem like coldness or insensitivity, when in fact it conceals the opposite; yet awareness, focus and perception are required to really embrace the full picture.

+The Hunting Gun (1949) is regarded as one of the masterpieces of 20th-century Japanese literature.
+Noue writes in a concise, elliptical style of extraordinary emotional precision.
+The choice of an epistolary form allows the same story to be viewed from radically different angles, without any single version emerging as the true one.
+It is a novel about perspective and the impossibility of truly knowing another person.
+The loneliness of modern man; Josuke is an enigmatic and distant figure, incapable of true intimacy with anyone.
+Deception and silence: all three women live within a conscious fiction.
+Silence is not innocence, but a painful choice.
+Pain as an inner condition: each letter reveals a different, layered suffering, never displayed.
+Love as impossibility: none of the relationships is truly happy or complete; every character is fundamentally alone.

 ### Una ballata del mare salato, Hugo Pratt

 ★★☆☆☆